EndoluminalSurgicalVision-IMR/SR-LoRA/README.md

 ## Data Preparation

 ### Source datasets

 Two public datasets are used in our work: [MedFMC](https://medfm2023.grand-challenge.org/medfm2023/) and [VTAB1k](https://github.com/google-research/task_adaptation?tab=readme-ov-file) (which is also available in GoogleDirve provided by [SSF](https://github.com/dongzelian/SSF))

 ### Training/Test sets

 The few-shot data files are provided in （https://drive.google.com/drive/folders/1kHcxEbty9RNn2NLerMOwcq0TQzWJqCO3?usp=share_link）.

+### Update Your Configuration File

+Once you have downloaded the dataset, update the dataset path in the configuration files (`../configs`) by modifying the following arguments to match your dataset location:

+- `data_prefix` – Path to the dataset folder.
+- `ann_file` – Path to the annotation file.

 ## Pre-trained model preparation